Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/custom-matching.markdown

 To scale the system, deploy the Space in a [partitioned cluster schema](/product_overview/terminology.html).
 This allows queries such as matching to be executed across all the partitions in parallel, speeding up the query execution time.
 {{% /tip %}}

-See **The Application** tab for the full query usage.
+The **Application** tab shows the full query usage.
 This allows the `Comparable.compareTo` implementation to be performed on a smaller candidate subset of objects.

 {{%tabs%}}

-{{%tab "  The Comparable implementation "%}}
+{{%tab " Comparable Implementation "%}}

 ```java